Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

    ## 9: Explain type coercion (100 words)

-   Type coercion in programming is changing one data type to another.

-   Common examples of data types include integers, booleans and string.

-   Often we are required to transform these data types so that the language can interpret what we are asking of it.
+ Programming languages have ways to convert data from one type to another.
+In ruby we use the methods ``` to_i ``` and ``` to_s ``` to implicitly influence data types to associate but there is no `to_boolean’in ruby so we need to use coercion.
+Type coercion in programming is implicitly persuading a truthy or falsey data type to interact with a boolean.

    ## 10: Explain data types, using examples (100 words)